 Learning by the Suzuki Method also gives students a larger community beyond their studio.
 The common repertoire and learning philosophy allows meaningful connection between students and families in the region, across the U.S., and beyond.
 Students are encouraged to attend such events as the Massachusetts Suzuki Festival (weekend workshop each spring) and summer institutes.

 Lisa is a registered member of the Suzuki Association of the Americas, and the Massachusetts Suzuki Association.
 She has completed registered training at the Colorado, Chicago, and Hartt Suzuki Institutes with Liz Arbus, Martha Shackford, Joanne Melvin, Kathy Wood, Ed Kreitman, and Ann Montzka Smelser.

 Lisa has been teaching privately for several years.
-She currently runs her own Suzuki program in Jamaica Plain, and was previously on the Suzuki faculty at All Newton Music School.
+She currently runs her own Suzuki program in Jamaica Plain, is on the board of the Massachusetts Suzuki Association, and was previously on the Suzuki faculty at All Newton Music School.
 She has taught as a guest in the JP Suzuki Studio, Suzuki School of Newton, Concord Conservatory of Music, and Wellesley Public Schools.
 While living in Ohio, Lisa taught in the Oberlin Community Music School and the Oberlin College of Arts and Sciences.

 Lisa is also an avid professional violinist in greater Boston.
 She can be heard with many groups, including the Pro Arte Chamber Orchestra, Boston Ballet Orchestra, Portland Symphony, Boston Modern Orchestra Project, Boston Baroque, and the Handel and Haydn Society.
 She enjoys frequent appearances with Cardamom Quartet, a string quartet engaged in reimagining the traditional canon and committed to sharing music with a wide variety of audiences.

 Lisa holds a Master of Music degree from New England Conservatory, a Bachelor of Music degree from Oberlin Conservatory, and a Bachelor of Arts from Oberlin College.
 She has completed extensive Suzuki training through the Suzuki Association of the Americas, and is a proud member of the Suzuki Association of the Americas, Massachusetts Suzuki Association, and Boston Musicians' Association.